 - Fast turnaround.
 1-3 business days.

-The output of the screening is a short report where the possibilities for agroforestry systems are evaluated.
+The output of the assessment is a short report where the possibilities for agroforestry systems are evaluated.
 It is the perfect way to start your journey towards agroforestry.
-Once the order has been placed for this service you will receive an email with further instructions on how to fill out the information we need to complete the screening.
+Once the order has been placed for this service you will receive an email with further instructions on how to fill out the information we need to complete the assessment.